Shane Filan

-Shane Steven Filan (born 5 July 1979) is an Irish pop singer.
-He is one of the two lead singers of pop vocal group Westlife, which was formed in 1998, disbanded in 2012, and regrouped in 2018.
-Westlife have released thirteen albums, embarked on twelve world tours, and won several awards, becoming one of the most successful musical groups of all time.
+Shane Steven Filan (born 5 July 1979) is an Irish singer best known as a member of the pop vocal group Westlife, which was formed in 1998, disbanded in 2012, and regrouped in 2018.
+Westlife has released thirteen albums, embarked on twelve world tours, and won several awards, becoming one of the most successful musical groups of all time.

-Filan has released three solo albums: You and Me (2013), Right Here (2015) and Love Always (2017).
-He has appeared fourteen times in the UK Singles Chart with number-one hits, making him one of the most-appeared Irish music artists in British music number-one singles history.
+Filan has released three solo albums: You and Me (2013), Right Here (2015), and Love Always (2017).
+He has appeared sixteen times in the UK Singles Chart with number-one hits, making him one of the most-appeared Irish music artists in British music number-one singles history.

 Early life

-Shane Steven Filan was born on 5 July 1979 in Sligo, Ireland.
-He is the son of Peter and Mae Filan (née McNicholas).
+Shane Filan was born on 5 July 1979 in Sligo, Ireland.
+He is the son of Peter (1942–2020) and Mae Filan (née McNicholas) (1937–2019), natives of Roscommon and Mayo respectively.
 Filan is the youngest of seven siblings; he has three brothers and three sisters.
-From a very early age, Filan worked behind the counter of his parents' business - a diner in Sligo - including on school Holidays.
+From a very early age, Filan worked behind the counter of his parents' business – a diner in Sligo called the "Carlton Café".
 He attended primary school at a local Catholic school, and secondary school at Summerhill College, with future Westlife bandmates Kian Egan and Mark Feehily.
 All three of them participated in a school production of Grease.
 The Hawkswell Theatre became a significant part of their careers.

-Filan was a fan of Michael Jackson as a child, and claimed the singer inspired him to pursue a career in music.
-Before Westlife, he studied business and accounting.
+Filan was a fan of Michael Jackson as a child, and says the singer inspired him to pursue a music career.
+Before Westlife, Filan studied business and accounting.

 Career

 Six as One, IOYOU and Westlife (1997–2012)

-Before Westlife, Egan and Feehily were with Filan in a band known as Six as One and, later on, IOYOU, with other Sligonians Derrick Lacey, Graham Keighron, and Michael "Miggles" Garrett.
-He co-wrote the IOYOU song "Together Girl Forever."
+Before Westlife, Egan, and Feehily were with Filan in a band known as Six as One and, later on, IOYOU, with other Sligonians Derrick Lacey, Graham Keighron, and Michael "Miggles" Garrett.
+Filan co-wrote the IOYOU song "Together Girl Forever."
 For six months, Shane's mother, Mae Filan, tried to phone Boyzone manager Louis Walsh, eventually succeeding in talking to him about her son's band.
 Three of the members were dropped and the other three, Filan, Egan, and Feehily, joined in finding two more singers for the band.
 The members that joined were Nicky Byrne and Brian McFadden, forming Westside.
-The name of the band was subsequently changed to Westlife as there were already a number of bands with the name Westside.
-Filan, along with Feehily and McFadden, became the co-lead singers of the band.
+The name of the band was subsequently changed to Westlife as there were already several bands with the name Westside.
 Their first album was released in November 1999, titled Westlife.

 With Westlife, Filan has received twenty-eight platinum discs and sold 55 million records worldwide.
 In his 2014 book My Side of Life, he revealed that in 2001, he had been the first member of Westlife to be offered a solo record deal, but that he had rejected it, as he was scared of going solo.